-- (c) The planning boundaries shall be established by the commission after hearing and consultation with the involved agencies. - (d) The commission shall submit to the Division of Aeronautics of the department one copy of the plan and each amendment to the plan. - (e) If a comprehensive land use plan does not include the matters required to be included pursuant to this article, the Division of Aeronautics of the department shall notify the commission responsible for the plan. - SEC.
-8. A city or county shall not be required to comply with the amendments made by this act to Sections 65302, 65302.3, and 65560 of the Government Code, relating to military readiness activities, military personnel, military airports, and military installations until the city's or county's next general plan revision. - SEC.
-9. Notwithstanding Section 17610 of the Government Code, if the Commission on State Mandates determines that this act contains costs mandated by the state, reimbursement to local agencies and school districts for those costs shall be made pursuant to Part 7 (commencing with Section 17500) of Division 4 of Title 2 of the Government Code.
-If the statewide cost of the claim for reimbursement does not exceed one million dollars (\$1,000,000), - reimbursement shall be made from the State Mandates Claims Fund.
+22 commission after hearing and consultation with the involved 23 agencies.

+24 (d) The commission shall submit to the Division of25 Aeronautics of the department one copy of the plan and each26 amendment to the plan.

+(e) If a comprehensive land use plan does not include the matters required to be included pursuant to this article, the Division of Aeronautics of the department shall notify the commission responsible for the plan.

+SEC.
+8. (a) A city or county shall not be required to comply with the amendments made by this act to Sections 65302, 65302.3, and 65560 65560, and 65583 of the Government Code, relating to military readiness activities, military personnel, military airports, and military installations until the city's or county's next general

+36 plan revision., until both of the following occur:

+37 (1) An agreement is entered into between the United States

+38 Department of Defense or other federal agency and the State of

+39 California, through the Governor's Office of Planning and

+40 Research, for the federal government to fully reimburse all claims

+1 approved by the Commission on State Mandates and paid by the

+2 Controller that cities and counties would be eligible to file as a3 result of the enactment of this act.

+4 (2) The city or county undertakes its next general plan revision.

+5 (b) The amendments made by this act to Sections 65302,

+6 65302.2, 65560, and 65583 of the Government Code shall become

+7 inoperative on the January 1 following the date that the Director

+8 of Planning and Research executes a declaration stating that the

+9 agreement described in paragraph (1) of subdivision (a) has been

+10 terminated by either party.

+11 SEC.
+9. Notwithstanding Section 17610 of the Government

+12 Code, if the Commission on State Mandates determines that this

+13 act contains costs mandated by the state, reimbursement to local

+14 agencies and school districts for those costs shall be made pursuant

+15 to Part 7 (commencing with Section 17500) of Division 4 of Title

+16 2 of the Government Code.
+If the statewide cost of the claim for

+17 reimbursement does not exceed one million dollars (\$1,000,000),

+18 reimbursement shall be made from the State Mandates Claims

+19 Fund.